Brant/django-noodles/README.md

     def get_slug_target(self):
         return "title"
 ```
+Not adding the "get_slug_target" method to your model will raise NotImplementedError.

-Little slugger will look for another object of the same model type with a matching slug.
+Little Slugger will look for another object of the same model type with a matching slug.
 If it finds one, it will append a number (in sequence) to the end of the slug.

 For example, if you had an entry with a title of "A good day", it would have a slug of "a-good-day".
 If you then made _another_ entry titled "A good day", it would end up with a slug of "a-good-day-1".
 If a third entry with the same title was created, it would become "a-good-day-2".
 This allows reliably querying on slugs, as if they would always be unique.